-Sexual harassment is unwelcome conduct of a sexual nature and can include unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature whether verbal, nonverbal, or physical.
-Conduct is unwelcome if the individual toward whom it is directed did not request or invite it and regarded the conduct as undesirable or offensive.
-A wide variety of sexual conduct may constitute sexual harassment.
-Examples of sexual harassment include, but are not limited to, the following:
+Sexual harassment is unwelcome and unwanted conduct of a sexual nature, whether verbal, nonverbal, or physical, and can include unwelcome sexual advances, requests for sexual favors, and other conduct of a sexual nature.
+Conduct is unwelcome and unwanted if the individual toward whom it is directed did not request or invite it and regarded the conduct as undesirable or offensive.
+A wide variety of sexual conduct may constitute sexual harassment, including, but not limited to, the following:

-- Sexually suggestive or offensive joking, flirting, or comments
+- Sexually suggestive or sexually offensive joking, flirting, or comments

 - Unwelcome and intentional touching

 - Sexually oriented comments about an individual’s body